rs3lab/TCLocks/docs/artifact.md

 	cores=(1 2 4 8 12 16 20 28)
 	python_env_cores='[1,2,4,8,12,16,20,28]'

+2. Set the `mutex_cores` to a list of CPUs upto 4x the maximum number of CPUs in the VM.
+For oversubscription ( > maximum number of CPUs ), a few core counts are enough to validate.
+For example, if the VM has 28 cores.

+	mutex_cores=(1 2 4 8 12 16 20 28 56 84 112)

 2. Set the `ncores` to the maximum number of CPUs in the VM.

 	ncores=28

-3. Set the `runtime` to 30 seconds
+3. Set the `runtime` to 30 seconds.

 	runtime=30